 Returns: negative on error, and positive on success.

-Choose Gap Size for printf-Formatted Source Dataset/File Names
+Choose the Gap Size for printf-Formatted Source Dataset or File Names

-Virtual datasets can rely on source datasets which names are determined by a printf-formatted string when the dataset is created.
+Virtual datasets can rely on source datasets which have names that are determined by a printf-formatted string when the dataset is created.
 However, when those datasets or files need to be accessed later, some method must be used to determine that there are no more datasets or files in the sequence generated by the formatting.
-By default, the library will search for up to 10 more matches to the printf-formatting pattern after the last match of the dataset/file pattern, but The number of matches can be controlled with the following property set on a dataset access property list:
+By default, the library will search for up to 10 more matches to the printf-formatting pattern after the last match of the dataset or file pattern.
+The number of matches can be controlled with the following property set on a dataset access property list:

 status = H5Pset_virtual_printf_gap(dapl_id, gap_size);